| CLI LAND CAPABILITY OF

 the dominant form of livestock; hog and poultry numbers are low throughout

+the area.
 The two-year cropping system is the dominant system in

 the Plains port or well as throughout a large port of the remainder